The Structure of the Majorana Clifford Group: Fermionic Stabilizers

 which is only possible due to the strings $\majo(b_i)$ commuting pairwise.
 Any other possible stabilizer associated to $M$ differs from $\majoBar(M)$ only by the signs in front of each element $\majoBar(m)$ \cite{gross_hudsons_theorem_finite_2006}.
 These signs naturally must also be compatible with composition (i.e.\ form a \emph{character}).
 More precisely:

 \begin{theorem} Any $[[n, k]]_f$ (Majorana) fermionic stabilizer $\Stab$ is of the form

-where $M \subset \F^{2n, +}$ is an even-parity isotropic subspace of dimension $r = n - k$, and $v$ is an element of the quotient set $\F^{2n} / M$ \footnote{A priori, we allow $v$ to have odd parity, as it only affects the leading phases.
-We will return to this in section \ref{sec:stabilizer_space}.}. \end{theorem}
+where $M \subset \F^{2n, +}$ is an even-parity isotropic subspace of dimension $r = n - k$, and $v$ is an element of the quotient set $\F^{2n} / M$ \footnote{$v$ is an element of the quotient space because $v$ and $v + m$ with $m \in M$ correspond to the same character.}. \end{theorem} A priori, we allow $v$ to have odd parity, as it only affects the leading phases.
+We will return to this in section \ref{sec:stabilizer_space}.